 df3=df1.join(df2, lsuffix="_left", rsuffix="_right")

 join is mostly used join, It is used to join two DataFrames on indexes.
-When indexes don’t match the rows get dropped from both DataFrames.
+When indexes don’t match, rows from both DataFrames are dropped.

 # Pandas Inner join DataFrames